sveerisetti10/Marvel_Cinematic_Universe_QA/README.md

 ![Marvel](app/static/images/Marvel.jpg "Marvel Image")

-# Marvel Universe Data Project
+# Marvel Cinematic Universe Data Project

 This project is an extensive collection and analysis of data related to the Marvel Cinematic Universe (MCU), focusing on recent movies and TV shows.
 It utilizes web-scraped data from Wikipedia and the Marvel Cinematic Universe Wiki - Fandom, incorporating summaries and actor information for selected movies and shows.
 The project includes data extraction, processing notebooks, utility scripts, and a Flask web application for interactive querying.